Brightline: Fort Lauderdale

 The Fort Lauderdale station is located at NW 2nd Avenue between Broward Boulevard and NW 4th Street.
 The four-acre station site has a 60000 sqft station and platform.
 The Brightline train service in Ft.
 Lauderdale connects to the Sun Trolley and Broward County Transit system.
 Brightline also owns about three acres of land to the east of the Florida East Coast Railway corridor, where there are plans to build a transit-oriented development.

 Boca Raton

 The Boca Raton station is located next to the Boca Raton Public Library.
 The station is 22000 sqft on a 1.8-acre site across from Mizner Park.
 The station has access to a 455-space parking garage that will also provide dedicated free parking for library patrons.

 West Palm Beach

 The West Palm Beach station is located between Datura and Evernia Streets and to the west of South Quadrille Blvd.
 The two-acre station site has a 60000 sqft station and platform that connect with the neighborhood's existing vehicular, trolley and pedestrian networks and establish links to the Tri-Rail, Palm Tran Downtown Trolley and Amtrak West Palm Beach station.

 Orlando

-In 2017, the new Orlando International Airport Intermodal Terminal at Orlando International Airport was opened.
-Brightline terminates at this station after the 170 mi Orlando Extension track was built.
-Trains run up to 125 mph with a travel time of approximately 3.5 hours from Orlando's airport to Miami.
-The first test run of the Brightline train into Orlando station happened on May 17, 2022.
-Revenue service began on September 22, 2023.
+The Orlando station opened on September 22, 2023, at the Orlando International Airport Intermodal Terminal.